 Bl.
 Laura Vicuna (1891-1904) was young when her father died.
 Her mother soon became the mistress of a violent, drunken man, Manuel Mora.
 Laura was terribly hurt by her mother’s choice, even more than by Mora’s abuse, and offered her life in sacrifice for her mother’s conversion.
 Mora beat Laura to death when she was only 12, and her mother returned to the practice of the faith that very day.

 Bl.
 Pier Giorgio Frassati (1901-1925) lived in fear of his parents divorcing.
 Their marriage had always been in trouble, and it seems the two were about to divorce when their saintly son died.
 Seeing the thousands of people who came to his funeral, they were inspired and ultimately found some healing in their marriage.
 Pier Giorgio’s father, an outspoken atheist during his son’s lifetime, eventually returned to the Sacraments as well.

-Stunning photos of mountain-climbing saint, Blessed Pier Giorgio Frassati
+Stunning photos of mountain-climbing saint, Bl.
+Pier Giorgio Frassati

 Bl.
 Lojze Grozde (1923-1943) was born out of wedlock, rejected by both his parents, and raised by his maternal grandparents and an aunt.
 When Lojze’s mother married, Lojze’s stepfather regularly chased the little boy away.
 While he was on his way home from college, Lojze was searched by communists, who discovered that he was carrying The Imitation of Christ and a booklet on Fatima.
 Lojze was tortured and martyred.